 - Time – The only thing more expensive than money is time.
 Driving events have a lot of down time from organization to travel to waiting in line.
 The down time in the virtual world is measured in seconds, not hours.

 - Convenience – Even if you have a lot of money and time, training can be inconvenient if you have to coordinate with spouse, friends, team mates, coaches, etc. With a simulator in your abode, just step in whenever you want.

 - Rigor – Sometimes it’s difficult to assess your performance because every day on track is a unique experience.
 Weather, track, and car are constantly changing.
 You can lock all that down in the virtual world and work on just you.

 Another great track car is a 3-series BMW.
 It costs a bit more, and it’s got a lot more motor.
-Thrustmaster wheels also have stronger motors.
-This may improve the feel of the force feedback.
+Thrustmaster wheels also have stronger motors, which improves the feel of the force feedback.
 There are a range of Thrustmaster products in the $300-800 range.